nightCapLounge/StockTunes2/README.md

 ### Resilience

-The API is built to be resilient, if the user wants it to be.
+The API is built to be resilient if the user wants it to be.
 The data collection mechanisms behind the actual API can be categorized into aggregate and basic operations.
 Basic operations query a single source of data, and aggregate operations query many.
 That being said, all aggregate operations allow the user to send a "resilient" flag with the requests.
 This tells the API to return as much data as possible without throwing an error, even if parts of the aggregation fail.

 An example of this can be found when getting the data dump for a stock: e.g. "/api/stock/GOOGL" returns many data points about a stock that are separately retrieved.
 Using the parameter "resilient" as True will tell the API to get as much data in that query as possible -- for instance, return the average daily volume even if everything else is unavailable.